niqodea/meerkat/README.md

 ### Action Executor

-Action executors (`ActionExecutor`) define what happens when changes are detected.
-They receive a dictionary of operations (Create/Update/Delete) and can perform any desired actions in response.
+An action executor (`ActionExecutor`) defines what happens when changes are detected.
+It receives a dictionary of operations (Create/Update/Delete) and can perform any desired actions in response.

 The base implementation (`BaseActionExecutor`) logs changes as text.